 School Wynd, Abernethy – who are well known for their award winning scones

 Nurse Peattie’s Memorial Garden

 The garden is dedicated to the memory of Elizabeth Peattie who was the District nurse for this area for almost 30 years from 1936 to 1963.
-She was by all accounts a well-known and well-loved figure.
-At first she travelled to her work by bicycle (later motorised) and then by car: a vehicle purchased for her by the community after determined fund-raising efforts.
-The garden was inaugurated on 16th April 1966 which means that in 2016 we shall be celebrating its Fiftieth Anniversary.
-A fantastic Garden to roam around and relax taking in the wonderful views and smells.
+She was, by all accounts a well-known and well-loved figure.
+At first she travelled to her work by bicycle (later motorised) and then by car.
+The vehicle purchased for her by the community after determined fund-raising efforts.
+The garden was inaugurated on 16th April 1966 which means that in 2016 we celebrated its Fiftieth Anniversary.
+A fantastic Garden to roam around and relax in appreciating the wonderful views and smells.